NALTP/Rules/README.md

     - (e) Second Snake Draft:
       - (i) The second snake draft order will be determined by the number of remaining TCA of each team following the second stage of the primary free agency period, without proration.
         - (1) Ties will be resolved using a random generator
-      - (ii) The second snake draft will be completed asynchronously, with captains submitting bids to the CRC via direct messages.
+      - (ii) The second snake draft will be completed chronously, with captains submitting bids to the CRC via direct messages.
       - (iii) The second snake draft procedure will match that of the snake draft and continue until all eligible players have been assigned to a team.
     - (f) Free agency player eligibility:
       - (i) Primary free agency period: